Affiliate Disclosure: This page contains affiliate links from Bluehost and Amazon. Click here to know more.

 - Equity financing – Company raises capital by issuing its shares to the general public.
 Here the company does not have to return the capital raised.
 Instead they share their earnings with the shareholders in the form of dividends.

 The history of stock exchange dates back to 1602 AD.
 Amsterdam Stock exchange was the first formal stock exchange.

 Two of the largest stock exchanges in India are NSE and BSE.
 Stock exchanges are secondary markets.

 When a company wants to raise capital from the public though equity financing, it has to perform an IPO (Initial Public offering) where it offers its shares for sale at fixed price or sets a price band.
 This is called the primary market.
 The primary market enables companies to raise capital by issuing its shares to the public.
 After this, the shares are listed on an exchange for the public to trade.
 This is called the secondary market.
 People who buy shares from the primary market have to wait for the company to get listed on a stock exchange before selling their shares.
 But there are black markets where these shares can be sold prior to their listing on an exchange.

 Usually trading in a stock market takes place as a continuous auction of shares of listed companies.
-Some traders ‘bid’ to buy a security while others ‘offer’ to sell a security.
+Some traders ‘bid’ to buy a security (shares are also referred to as securities) while others ‘offer’ to sell a security.
 It’s obvious for buyers to bid a lower price and sellers to offer a higher price.
-A trade is completed when the price converges to the point where a bid meets an offer, or an offer meets a bid.
+A trade is considered to be complete when the price converges to the point where a bid meets an offer, or an offer meets a bid.
 The New York stock exchange (NYSE) works on this model.